Note: This story has Australian spelling and colloquialisms.

 With a stern look she shakes her head.
 “Did you take your meds this morning?”

-“You’re having an episode,” my mother states bluntly.
+“You’re having an episode,” she states bluntly.
 “Do your deep breathing to control yourself.”

 “You’re the one who’s lost control!”
 She’s not listening.
 “I’m not making this up!
 I know what’s real and what’s not.”